From wheelchair to walking

 “School is much easier for him when he’s more mobile.
 While he’s still got a long way to go, we’re excited to see him continuing to make such amazing progress.”

-Find out more about Therapy Focus comprehensive therapy services, including support the development of movement and mobility.
+Learn more about Therapy Focus’ comprehensive therapy services to support the development of movement and mobility.